 A doctoral assistantship is awarded for four years and is renewed each of those years without further application procedures, so long as there is steady progress toward the degree and acceptable teaching.
 The Graduate Program Director will notify continuing graduate teaching assistants each spring of their appointment for the following academic year.
 Persistent academic problems, including low grades, incompletes, or failed exams, may result in the assistantship being withdrawn, as may excessive absenteeism.
-Additionally, since the Ph.D. in English Studies emphasizes teaching, substandard teaching over the course of multiple semesters may result in the withdrawal of the assistantship.
+Additionally, teaching that is considered substandard as indicated by consistently low teaching evaluations, Writing Program Director concerns, or ongoing complaints from students over the course of multiple semesters may result in the withdrawal of the assistantship.
 The assistantship may also be withdrawn from students who unsatisfactorily perform assigned duties.